OpenNebula/docs/source/release_notes/release_notes/upgrade_414.rst

 Reload Start Scripts in CentOS 7
 ================================

-.. todo:: check if this step is needed when updating from 4.14.0 to 4.14.2

 In order for the system to re-read the configuration files you should issue the following command after the installation of the new packages:

 .. code-block:: none